Multimodal Molecular Pretraining via Modality Blending: Introduction

-Specifically, we introduce a novel self-supervised learning method, \name{}, consisting of two \textit{blend-then-predict} steps: modality-blended encoding and modality-targeted prediction.
-During encoding, we leverage atom relations as the anchor to bridge modalities, and blend different depictions of atom relations from multiple modalities into one relation matrix.
-Notably, our model takes partial 2D \textit{and} 3D information as input (without overlapping sub-structures), different from all existing methods that take in full 2D \textit{or} 3D relations for either contrastive or generative objectives~\cite{liu2022pre,stark20223d,luo2022one,liu2023molsde}.
-During prediction, the model recovers 2D and 3D information as supervision signals.
-With such a blend-then-predict approach, multimodal molecular information are modeled within a unified model, and the relation-level fine-grained alignment leads to a deep structural understanding of molecules.
-Extensive experiments demonstrate that the proposed modality-blending method achieves state-of-the-art performance across a broad range of 2D and 3D benchmarks.
-We provide further theoretical insights from the perspective of mutual-information maximization to explain the blend-then-predict process, which essentially unifies existing contrastive~\cite{stark20223d}, generative~\cite{liu2022pre} (inter-modal prediction), and mask-then-predict (intra-modal prediction) objectives into one unified objective formulation.
+In this work, we introduce a \textit{relation-level} multimodal pretraining method, \name{}, which explicitly leverages the alignment of atom relations between 2D and 3D structures and blends input signals from different modalities as one unified data structure to pre-train one single model (Figure~\ref{fig:intro}(c)).
+Specifically, \name{} consists of a two-stage \textit{blend-then-predict} training procedure: \textit{modality-blended encoding} and \textit{modality-targeted prediction}.
+During encoding, we blend different depictions of atom relations from 2D and 3D views into one relation matrix.
+During prediction, the model recovers missing 2D and 3D information as supervision signals.
+With such a relation-level blending approach, multimodal molecular information is mingled within a unified model, and fine-grained atom-relation alignment in the multimodal input space leads to a deeper structural understanding of molecular makeup.
+Extensive experiments demonstrate that \name{} outperforms existing molecular modeling methods across a broad range of 2D and 3D benchmarks.
+We further provide theoretical insights from the perspective of mutual-information maximization to validate the proposed pretraining objective.

+Our contributions are summarized as follows: \begin{itemize}[topsep=0pt, leftmargin=*] \item We propose to align molecule 2D and 3D modalities at atomic-relation level, and introduce \name{}, a multimodal molecular pretraining method that explicitly utilizes the intrinsic correlations between 2D and 3D representations in pretraining. \item Empirically, extensive evaluation demonstrates that \name{} achieves state-of-the-art performance over diverse 2D and 3D tasks, verifying the effectiveness of relation-level alignment. \item Theoretically, we provide a decomposition analysis of our objective as an explanatory tool, for better understanding of the proposed blend-then-predict learning objective.